-In addition, if it should be recommended that annual meetings take place for community centres, I am bound to advise that my Department would not be in a position to be involved with any elections such centres may decide to have
+In addition, if it should be recommended that annual meetings take place for community centres.
+I am bound to advise that my Department would not be in a position to be involved with any elections such centres may decide to have.

-The Committee also submits the communication (June 14, 1982) from Janet Pugsley of The 519 Church Street Community Centre:
+The Neighbourhoods Committee also submitted the communication (June 14, 1982) from Janet Pugsley of The 519 Church Street Community Centre: